-Are antibiotics effective in preventing and treating new coronavirus?
+Are antibiotics effective in preventing and treating

-The new coronavirus (2019-nCoV) is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment, as antibiotics only work against bacteria.
+The new coronavirus (COVID-19) is a virus and, therefore, antibiotics should not be used as a means of prevention or treatment, as antibiotics only work against bacteria.
 However, persons with viral respiratory illnesses may receive antibiotics because bacterial co-infection is possible.

-Do vaccines such as the seasonal influenza vaccine and vaccines against pneumonia protect against 2019-nCoV?
+Do vaccines such as the seasonal influenza vaccine COVID-19?